nosas/blog/toonvision/multiclassification/article.md

 For instance, the model could predict that an animal belongs to the class of dogs, cats, rabbits, horses, or any other animal.

 We're building a model to predict which Cog suit a Cog belongs to - a 4-class classification problem.
-We'll push the model further by also predicting which Cog entity a Cog belongs to - a 32-class classification problem.
+We can push the model further by also predicting the Cog entity - a 32-class classification problem.
 Both multiclass classification problems require us to improve the ToonVision dataset.
 The current dataset is imbalanced and does not contain samples of all the Cog suits and entities.
 Let's look at how we can improve the dataset in the next section.